Throughout my academic career, I have worked generously in service to students, my department, the university, and the profession.

 I have served as a member of the Editorial Board of Gender and Society, the premier scholarly sociological journal for gender-related research and I currently serve on the editorial board of Journal of World Systems Research, the official journal of the Political Economy of the World-System Section of the American Sociological Association.
 My many international activities include my contribution as a member of the International Team of Experts for Poverty Alleviation, United Nations Economic Commission for Europe, Geneva.

 I have been active in the local community as well.
-Besides giving talks about my ongoing gender related research locally, such as at the Unitarian-Universalist Forum and the Lafayette Public library among others, I have also written in newsletters such as that of the Indian Women’s Association.
+Besides giving talks about my ongoing gender related research locally, such as at the Unitarian-Universalist Forum and the Lafayette Public library (West Lafayette, IN) among others, I have also written in newsletters such as that of the West Lafayatte's Indian Women’s Association.
 In 2014, I worked with the Indian Women’s Association to establish a graduate student research award.
 This award of $1,000 supports research, analysis, and scholarship on issues of concern to women across the world.
-The award which was initially intended for graduate students in the College of Liberal Arts has been expanded to cover the College of Education and the College of Health and Human Sciences.
+The award which was initially intended for graduate students in the College of Liberal Arts has been expanded to cover Purdue's College of Education and the College of Health and Human Sciences.
 I have also served as the faculty adviser for several Purdue student organizations.

 Among my numerous awards and honors is the Woman of Distinction award in the 2017 Salute to Women Honorees recognized by YWCA, Greater Lafayette area, IN for my work in the community (local and global) and I was featured in the local television WLFI 18 channel.